A guide to the best things to do in Wellington for free. Make the most of your time even if you are visiting Wellington on a budget!

 As the saying goes, 'you can't beat Wellington on a good day'.
 And having recently experienced one of those good days I can definitely agree.
 This cool capital is certainly small by international standards but it packs a lot of punch.
-It's definitely a must-see for anyone backpacking New Zealand.
+It's definitely a must-see for anyone travelling New Zealand.

 Price-wise this city isn't exactly a backpackers dream destination.
 But if you manage to catch some decent weather (or bring a warm jacket) there are plenty of awesome, free things to do in Wellington.
 Public transport in Wellington is decent enough but can be pretty expensive.
 Luckily, the central city is quite compact and lots of sights are within walking distance.
 As well as these free activities, it wouldn't be a trip to Wellington without a coffee stop at one of the many cafes.
 So make sure you save a few dollars as there are a lot worth trying.

 This area stretches from Oriental Bay right around to the main train station and makes for a great stroll on a nice day.
 The beaches at Oriental Bay are man-made but now form a popular spot for picnics, beach volleyball and brave swimmers.
-The pedestrianized area follows around past Te Papa towards Frank Kitts Park where you'll find a Saturday market full of local artisans selling their wares.
+The pedestrianised area follows around past Te Papa towards Frank Kitts Park where you'll find a Saturday market full of local artisans selling their wares.

 The waterfront continues on with wide walkways ideal for cycling, rollerblading or scootering.
 Further on there are some restaurants and cafes as well as the ferry going to Somes Island and Days Bay, which makes an excellent (but not free) day trip.